ankurk91/wp-prism-js/readme.txt

 = Where does it store settings and options ? =

 WP Database->wp-options->ank_prism_for_wp.
-Uses a Single Row, stored in array for faster access.
+Uses a Single Row, stored in an array for faster access.

 = What if I uninstall/remove this plugin? =

-No worry!
-It will remove its traces from database upon uninstall.
+No worries!
+It will remove all traces from the database upon uninstall.

 = This Plugin is unable to write js/css files . =

-Each time you save new settings , this plugin write processed js and css code to two separate files.
+Each time update the settings, the plugin will create new js and CSS files.
-There may be some chance that plugin unable to create/write these files.
-These files are essential to front end.
+There may be some chance that the plugin is unable to create or write these files.
+These files are essential for the plugin to work.

-Possible reason are ->
+Possible reasons are ->

 * Not enough permission to write a file.
 * Plugin malfunction (my fault).